nuts-foundation/bolts/eoverdracht/specification.md

 **1-2** The custodian searches for the `eOverdracht-receiver` service in the Nuts node.
 The service contains two endpoints: `notification` and `oauth`.
 The `oauth` endpoint is used to request the access token.
 The `notification` endpoint is used to send the notification to.

-**3-6** The custodian requests an access token from the receiving system.
-In the diagram this is done by the Nuts node.
-This does not need to be the case.
+**3** The custodian requests an access token from the receiving system.
+Details are described in §3.2.
-The sender system could do the request itself and the receiver could implement its own authorization server.
-Steps **4-5** are described in [RFC003](https://nuts-foundation.gitbook.io/drafts/rfc/rfc003-oauth2-authorization).
-Steps **3,6** are specific for the node implementation.
 The access token request does not require the presence of a user identity (`usi` field) and verifiable credentials (`vcs` field).

-**7** The sender system sends the notification to the notification endpoint using an empty HTTP POST message.
+**4** The sender system sends the notification to the notification endpoint using an empty HTTP POST message.
 The base endpoint is listed under the `notification` field of the `eOverdracht-receiver` service of the receiving organization.
 The complete path for the notification consists of the _base_ endpoint and the task identifier.
 For example: when an organization has published the notification endpoint under `https://prod.example.com/fhir/notification` and the Task identifier is `7EA74998-6A5F-4455-B35E-B6D36B9A0EA3`, the complete call would be:

 ```
 POST `https://prod.example.com/fhir/notification/7EA74998-6A5F-4455-B35E-B6D36B9A0EA3`